apache/activemq-artemis/docs/user-manual/en/security.md

 over an *unsecure* channel.

+## SASL
+[AMQP](using-AMQP.md) supports SASL.
+The following mechanisms are supported; PLAIN, EXTERNAL, ANONYMOUS, GSSAPI.
+The published list can be constrained via the amqp acceptor `saslMechanisms` property.
+Note: EXTERNAL will only be chosen if a subject is available from the TLS client certificate.

 ## Changing the username/password for clustering

 In order for cluster connections to work correctly, each node in the